-Upon satisfactory completion of requirements, students may earn the Associate in Arts Degree, Associate in Science Degree, Certificate of Achievement, or Certificate of Recognition.
-For more information about all academic programs including requirements, view the programs and majors pages or go to the Counseling Office.
+Upon satisfactory completion of requirements, students may earn an Associate in Arts degree (AA), Associate in Science degree (AS), Certificate of Achievement, and Certificate of Recognition.
+Explore our college catalog or academic programs, or contact the Counseling Office.

 II.
 Overview of Financial Aid Programs

 Folsom Lake College offers many types of financial aid, including Title IV programs and State of California programs.
 Financial aid may include grants, loans, federal work-study, Los Rios Colleges Foundation scholarships, and privately supported scholarships.